Deaths Linked to Defective Ignition Switch from GM Vehicles

 Were aware of what can make an automobile unsafe.
 It can be defective if there was a manufacturing mistake, a problematic design, or the lack of a warning.

-Our Wisconsin lawyers are ready to fight for you.
+Our personal injury attorneys are ready to fight for you.
 We can even work with investigators and medical experts to investigate the circumstances that led to your being injured.

 But you must take action today and contact us.